hhg7/defiant/README.md

 WARNING: If you're using Mac, use `install_mac.sh`. _I strongly advise against using Mac, however.
 I have found Mac to be significantly less reliable and usable than Linux.
 Also, the multi-processing capability is absent with the Mac version as GCC and omp.h cannot work under Mac._

 # Delta
+Defiant v1.1.4 changes (4/23/2019):
+- mutliple genes can now be possible for single DMR

 Defiant v1.1.3 changes (3/27/2019):
 - corrected error in reading format8
 - does error checking where methylated C count can be greater than coverage.
 This will now make the program exit with an error.